hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

   - Combining *Linear towards value* with *Curve* is great for toggles, but not great for sliders.
   - When combining with *Linear towards value* with *Curve*, the *Curve* should usually be the last item in the list.

+## Add a transition curve

-**Curve** can also be used independently, without any transition duration effect if you want to apply some particular thresholding on the input value.
+In the **Transitions** section, **Curve** can also be used independently, without any transition duration effect if you want to apply some particular thresholding on the input value.

+It is not recommended to use a transition curve when using *Smooth towards value*.

 ### Seconds per unit